mlswg/mls-protocol/draft-ietf-mls-protocol.md

 unmerged leaves of S.) Therefore, P's Parent Hash fixes, for each node V on the path from P to the root, not only the HPKE public key of V, but also the set of HPKE public keys to which the corresponding HPKE secret key of V was encrypted by the generator of the `UpdatePath`.

 ### Using Parent Hashes

 The Parent Hash of P appears in three types of structs.
-If V is itself a parent node then P's Parent Hash is stored in the `parent_hash` fields of the structs `ParentHashInput` and `ParentNode` of the node before P on the filtered direct path of U. (The `ParentNode` struct is used to encapsulate all public information about that node that must be conveyed to a new member joining the group as well as to define its Tree Hash.)
+If V is itself a parent node then P's Parent Hash is stored in the `parent_hash` field of the structs `ParentHashInput` and `ParentNode` of the node before P on the filtered direct path of U. (The `ParentNode` struct is used to encapsulate all public information about that node that must be conveyed to a new member joining the group as well as to define its Tree Hash.)

-If, on the other hand, V is the leaf U and its LeafNode contains the `parent_hash` extension then the Parent Hash of P (with V's sibling as co-path child) is stored in that field.
-In particular, the extension MUST be present in the `leaf_key_package` field of an `UpdatePath` object.
-(This way, the signature of such a LeafNode also serves to attest to which keys the group member introduced into the ratchet tree and to whom the corresponding secret keys were sent.
-This helps prevent malicious insiders from constructing artificial ratchet trees with a node V whose HPKE secret key is known to the insider yet where the insider isn't assigned a leaf in the subtree rooted at V. Indeed, such a ratchet tree would violate the tree invariant.)
+If, on the other hand, V is the leaf U and its LeafNode has `leaf_node_source` set to `commit`, then the Parent Hash of P (with V's sibling as co-path child) is stored in the `parent_hash` field.
+This is true in particular of the LeafNode object sent in the `leaf_node` field of an UpdatePath.
+The signature of such a LeafNode thus also attests to which keys the group member introduced into the ratchet tree and to whom the corresponding secret keys were sent.
+This helps prevent malicious insiders from constructing artificial ratchet trees with a node V whose HPKE secret key is known to the insider yet where the insider isn't assigned a leaf in the subtree rooted at V. Indeed, such a ratchet tree would violate the tree invariant.

 ### Verifying Parent Hashes

-To this end, when processing a Commit message clients MUST recompute the expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the supplied `leaf_key_package`.
+To this end, when processing a Commit message clients MUST recompute the expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the supplied `leaf_node`.
 Moreover, when joining a group, new members MUST authenticate each non-blank parent node P. A parent node P is authenticated by checking that there exists a child V of P and a node U in the resolution of V such that V.`parent_hash` is equal to the Parent Hash of P with V's